 A Message from Superintendent Bradley

-As we begin a new school year, there may be times when the school day needs to be adjusted as a result of an emergency.
-I want to take this opportunity to update you on the process for closing or delaying school.
+Now that the winter season has arrived and may include inclement weather or the need to adjust the school day as a result of an emergency, I want to take this opportunity to update you on the process for closing school.

 The closing of school due to weather related/emergency issues is taken very seriously, with many factors taken into consideration.
-When monitoring inclement weather conditions and other situations, the action taken may vary.
+When monitoring inclement weather conditions and considering student safety, the action taken may vary.
 Options may include closing school for the day, delaying the start of school, or releasing students early.
+When making these decisions, there is regular communication with Ridge Road Express Transportation Services, the Lockport Police Department, and many key employees within the district.
 The closing/adjustment of the school day will be made as early as possible after each situation has been thoroughly monitored and assessed.
 Evening activities are typically cancelled when school is closed or there is an early dismissal.

 In the event of a delayed start, the following steps will be taken: